-Let Mother-Nature show off and where better to witness her display than along the West Coast where you’ll be treated to fields of flowering heads.
+Let Mother Nature show off and where better to witness her display than along the West Coast where you’ll be treated to fields of flowers.

-If you’ve never had the chance to go bloom bashing and see the usually dusty earth erupt into a tapestry of colour (and even if you’ve already been once or twice or more), what are you waiting for, here are 5 reasons to visit the Wildflowers this September brought to you by the Botanical Society of SA.
+If you’ve never had the chance to see the usually dusty earth erupt into a tapestry of colour (and even if you’ve already been once or twice or more), here are 5 reasons to visit the Wildflowers this September brought to you by the Botanical Society of South Africa.

-Mother-nature is shaking off her wintery slumber and smiling up at the summer months ahead.
-Head on out and ring in spring with a bit of pomp and ceremony, why not?
+Mother Nature is shaking off her wintery slumber and smiling at the summer months ahead.
+Head on out and ring in spring with a bit of pomp and ceremony: Why not?

 Observe nature vibrant and beautiful

-The rainbow of hues you may experience is simply breath-taking!
-From rich wild cineraria to snow white rain daisies in the Sandveld to a diversity of blooming bulbs spread beauty and the earth laughs in flowers basking in the spring sunshine.
+The rainbow of hues is simply breathtaking.
+From rich wild Cineraria to snow white rain daisies in the Sandveld to a diversity of blooming bulbs spread beauty and the earth laughs in flowers basking in the spring sunshine.

-Go to the Darling/Mamre/ Hopefield areas and enjoy this group of privately owned nature reserves which display the spectacular diversity of this region.
-Don’t miss the 99th Darling Wildflower show next weekend (16-18 Sept.
-2016), you can find out all about this must-see event here.
+Go to the Darling/Mamre/ Hopefield areas and enjoy this group of privately-owned nature reserves which display the spectacular diversity of this region.

 Find out all about Renosterveld here.